danielberkompas/danielberkompas.github.io/_posts/2015-03-28-stream-paginated-apis-in-elixir.md

 This isn't ideal for two reasons:

 1. It will take an unknown amount of time.
-2. Nothing be done with the data until it has _all_ been loaded.
+2. Nothing can be done with the data until it has _all_ been loaded.

 The user probably doesn't want to wait to perform any operations until the entire result set has been fetched.